nixworks/public/news/2009/10/29/README.md

 ##### Haiti
 ### [ The Haitian Senate votes to remove Prime Minister Michle Pierre-Louis. ](/news/2009/10/29/the-haitian-senate-votes-to-remove-prime-minister-michele-pierre-louis.md)
-_Context: Prime Minister of Haiti, Senate, Michle Pierre-Louis, Haiti_
+_Context: Prime Minister of Haiti, Michle Pierre-Louis, Senate, Haiti_

 ##### political crisis in the country
 ### [ The "de facto" regime in Honduras files suit with the International Court of Justice over Brazil's continued harbouring of exiled president Manuel Zelaya in its Tegucigalpa embassy. ](/news/2009/10/29/the-de-facto-regime-in-honduras-files-suit-with-the-international-court-of-justice-over-brazil-s-continued-harbouring-of-exiled-president.md)
-_Context: International Court of Justice, Brazil, political crisis in the country, Honduras, Manuel Zelaya, Tegucigalpa_
+_Context: Brazil, Tegucigalpa, political crisis in the country, Manuel Zelaya, Honduras, International Court of Justice_

 ##### England
 ### [ English Premier League footballer Marlon King is convicted of sexual assault, imprisoned and sacked by his club Wigan Athletic F.C. ](/news/2009/10/29/english-premier-league-footballer-marlon-king-is-convicted-of-sexual-assault-imprisoned-and-sacked-by-his-club-wigan-athletic-f-c.md)
-_Context: Marlon King, England, football, English Premier League, sexual assault, Wigan Athletic F.C._
+_Context: Marlon King, Wigan Athletic F.C., England, sexual assault, football, English Premier League_

 ##### India
 ### [ India's Prime Minister Manmohan Singh announces a "new chapter" in the Jammu and Kashmir peace process, and withdraws some troops from the region. ](/news/2009/10/29/india-s-prime-minister-manmohan-singh-announces-a-new-chapter-in-the-jammu-and-kashmir-peace-process-and-withdraws-some-troops-from-the.md)
-_Context: Jammu and Kashmir, India, Prime Minister, Manmohan Singh_
+_Context: Jammu and Kashmir, India, Manmohan Singh, Prime Minister_

 ##### United States
 ### [ The United States unofficially exits recession in the third quarter, growing at 3.5%. ](/news/2009/10/29/the-united-states-unofficially-exits-recession-in-the-third-quarter-growing-at-3-5.md)